NJ Insurer Draws Heat From State Regulators Over Drought Insurance

 NEWARK, N.J.
-(AP) _ A New Jersey insurance company has drawn the ire of farmers and regulators in three states who say it appears to be reneging on an offer to provide drought insurance.
+(AP) _ A New Jersey insurance company has drawn the ire of drought-suffering farmers and state regulators who say the insurer appears to be backing off an offer to provide drought insurance.

-Insurance officials in Minnesota, Indiana and Ohio are looking into the policies offered during a six-week period by Federal Insurance Co., a subsidiary of the Chubb Group Insurance Cos.
+Insurance officials in at least three states - Minnesota, Indiana and Ohio - are looking into the policies offered during a six-week period in May and June by Federal Insurance Co., a subsidiary of Chubb Group Insurance Cos. of Warren, N.J.

 The company is offering to return premiums to farmers, saying sales of the policies exceeded its coverage capacity.
 But officials in Minnesota and Indiana warned that Chubb could possibly lose its license to do business in those states if it did not provide the coverage.

-Chubb said Monday that only about 40 policies had been issued out of thousands of applications filed May 1 to June 17, which was the deadline.
+Chubb said Monday that only about 40 policies actually had been issued out of thousands of applications filed May 1 to June 17.
+The company said Federal’s insurance agent, Good Weather International, which developed the policy, was authorized to provide only up to $22.5 million in coverage in the Farm Belt states.

-Shortly before the enrollment period expired, news stories about the drought and marketing combined to bring on a flood of applications, company spokesman Mary Lu Korkuch said.
+Shortly before the enrollment period expired, news stories about the drought and Good Weather’s marketing brought on a flood of applications, Chubb spokeswoman Mary Lu Korkuch said.
+About 8,000 to 9,000 applications had come in since June 17, she said.

 ″We are still seeking to determine the magnitude of coverage requested above the capacity limit which we are committed to, and we are working to develop a proposal to state insurance commissioners about how to best manage the situation,″ she said.

-State regulators say Chubb promised to underwrite hundreds of millions of dollars in policies.
-The company also said it had authorized only $22.5 million in coverage.
+State regulators said Chubb promised to underwrite hundreds of millions of dollars in policies.
+The company would not comment on a figure, but Kendall said Chubb had $50 million in Indiana policies alone.